-We are grateful for financial support in 2008 from the EJLB Foundation of Toronto, the Yukon Territorial Government, the Northern Ecosystem Initiative of Environment Canada, and the Natural Science and Engineering Research Council of Canada.
+We are grateful for financial support in 2008 and 2009 from the EJLB Foundation of Toronto, the Yukon Territorial Government, and the Natural Science and Engineering Research Council of Canada.
 Funding for monitoring programs is never plentiful and we are grateful for the support we have received.